ucsb-cs9/w24/_lab/lab03.md

 # to: "Loolol".
 Then the 2nd "lol" is removed, which
 # reduces the string to: "Loo"
 ```

+**Hints**:
+Think of what your base case could be, test it - what's the simplest case where you don't need to do any work?
+- use sample short strings to figure out what the algorithm should be
+- try strings that contain and do not contain the sequence that needs to be replaced and see what actions need to take place in each case.

+Which one of these cases would trigger your base case?
+- `text = 'abc', seq = 'b'`
+- `text = 'acb', seq = 'ab'`
+- `text = 'ab', seq = 'abc'`

 ## `testFile.py` pytest